benninkrs/InheritableFields.jl/README.md

 Use the macro `@abstract` to define an abstract type with associated fields:
 ```
 @abstract A{T<:Number} begin
     s::String
     x::T
 end
 ```
+If the type has no fields, the `begin end` block may be omitted from the definition.
 Abstract types can be subtyped:
 ```
 @abstract B{T} <: A{T} begin
     i::Int
 end
 ```
-Use `@mutable` or `@immutable` to create mutable or immutable `struct` type that inherits fields of all its `@abstract` supertypes and can introduce additional fields:
+Use `@mutable` or `@immutable` to create mutable or immutable concrete type (struct) that inherits the fields of all its `@abstract` supertypes and can introduce additional fields:
 ```
 @immutable C{T} <: B{T} begin
     b::Bool
 end
 ```
 In this example, instances of type `C{T}` will have fields `s::String`, `x::T`, `i::Int`, and `b::bool`, in that order.
+An instance of a `@mutable` or `@immutable` type can be constructed in the usual way, by calling the type with a value for each field in order.
+However, construction using keywords (described below) is more flexible and powerful.

-To achieve an effective hierarchy of concrete types, say `Person >: Employee :> Salaried`, first create a hierarchy of `@abstract` types, e.g. `AbstractPerson :> AbstractEmployee >: AbstractSalaried`.
-Then, define methods that dispatch on these abstract types.
-Finally, define a concrete type for each abstract type in the hierarachy (e.g. `@mutable Person <: AbstractPerson begin end`).
+Note that only abstract types can be inherited, in accordance with Julia's fundamental design.
+To achieve what ammounts to a hierarchy of _concrete types_, say `Person >: Employee :> Salaried`, one can use the following approach:  First. create a hierarchy of `@abstract` types, e.g. `AbstractPerson :> AbstractEmployee >: AbstractSalaried`.
+Second, define methods that dispatch on these abstract types.
+Finally, define a concrete type for each abstract type in the hierarachy (e.g. `@mutable Person <: AbstractPerson`, `@mutable Employee <: AbstractEmployee`, etc.).

 <!-- c = C("hello", 1.2, -6, true)
 ```